yalzouby/Smart_Wardrobe_App/README.md

 2️⃣ Generate an Outfit:
 - Click "Generate an Outfit".
-- You will be prompted to enter a color filter (red, blue, green, etc.) or select "No" to skip filtering.
+- You will be prompted to enter a color filter (red, blue, green, etc.) or select "Cancel" to skip filtering.
 - If a matching color is found, an outfit is displayed in a pop-up window with options to:
 - Save Outfit: Saves the outfit for future reference.
 - Generate Again: Creates a new outfit combination.